 With its low seat, easy-to-reach bars and well placed footpegs the Triumph Bonneville makes a pleasant motorcycle to ride for an hour or three.
 The handling's sweet with the 19-inch front wheel swinging nicely under your control.
 The single front disc brake needs a good pull to bring the bike to a stop, later models have improved power and feel.

-For a smooth, no hurries, no worries motorcycle the Triumph Bonneville is hard to beat.
-The twin cylinder DOHC motor pulls nicely enough, though it’d be a crime not to fit slightly noisier aftermarket pipes as this nicely embellishes the whole Triumph Bonneville experience as well as giving a healthy boost to the mid-range.
-The 865cc fuel injected versions have a little more grunt and are the ones to go for.
+For a smooth, no hurries, no worries motorcycle the 900 Bonneville is hard to beat.
+The twin cylinder DOHC motor pulls nicely enough, though it’d be a crime not to fit slightly noisier aftermarket pipes as this nicely embellishes the whole Bonneville experience as well as giving a healthy boost to the mid-range.
+The 865cc fuel injected versions (2008 on) have a little more grunt and are the ones to go for.
 It's also a motorcycle that is easy on oil and easy to service at home.
 Nice.

 The finish of the Triumph Bonneville can go off quickly if a rigorous cleaning schedule isn’t adhered to, especially with all that lovely brightwork.
 This is one motorcycle that benefits from cossetting.